 Industry and geographic trends also influence how to value a business.
 This is often referred to as “market risk.”
-If an industry is booming and trending towards your particular business, the higher your multiplier will be.
-In the same way, the more the population growth and popularity of a business area is growing, the higher your business’s specific multiplier will be.
+If an industry is booming and trending toward your particular business, the higher your multiplier will be.
+In the same way, the more the population growth and popularity of a business area is growing, the higher your business’ specific multiplier will be.

 In general, the fast food industry remains stable due to its convenience and low cost compared to full-service restaurants, making it unlikely to suffer a significant drop in patronage.
 Fast food is trending towards healthier food, but this is a major part of Subway’s brand recognition.
 As far as industry trends are concerned, Subway has good prospects.

 Geographically, New Jersey is staying pretty steady economically.
 Given this information, Subway’s multiplier is probably above the industry average of 1.98.
 However, specific geographic regions within a state can often have very different trends than the state as a whole, so it is also important to research local area trends.

 Geographically, Missouri is actually doing pretty well, with dropping unemployment rates and a rise in entertainment and leisure jobs.
-Joe’s business-specific multiplier might be a bit above the industry average of 1.98 due to the state’s positive economic trends, but buyers might be weary of the future business potential because it’s not a recognized brand name.
+Joe’s business-specific multiplier might be a bit above the industry average of 1.98 due to the state’s positive economic trends, but buyers might be leery of the future business potential because it’s not a recognized brand name.